vorth/vzome-sharing/_posts/2022-04-18-blue-yellow-green-star-tangle-10-51-06.md

 {% endcomment %}

-An interesting object to construct with Zometool.
+A fun object to construct with Zometool.
 The blue struts connect to each other only indirectly.

 <vzome-viewer style="width: 100%; height: 65vh;"
        src="https://vorth.github.io/vzome-sharing/2022/04/18/10-51-06-blue-yellow-green-star-tangle/blue-yellow-green-star-tangle.vZome" >